knative/docs/docs/eventing/broker/rabbitmq-broker/README.md

     ```
     Where `<filename>` is the name of the file you created in the previous step.

-## Configure ordering vs high throughput
+## Configure message ordering

-By default, triggers will consume messages one at a time and preserve ordering.
-If ordering of events isn't important and higher performance is desired, it can be configured using the
+By default, Triggers will consume messages one at a time to preserve ordering.
+If ordering of events isn't important and higher performance is desired, you can configure this by using the
-`parallelism` annoation.
-Setting `parallelism` to `n` will create `n` workers for the trigger that will all consume messages in parallel.
-An example of a trigger with parallelism set to `10`:
+`parallelism` annotation.
+Setting `parallelism` to `n` creates `n` workers for the Trigger that will all consume messages in parallel.

+The following YAML shows an example of a Trigger with parallelism set to `10`:

 ```yaml
 apiVersion: eventing.knative.dev/v1